 The Philadelphia Inquirer advanced its daily circ 0.6%.
 Discounted circ rose 357% by 15,450 copies.
 Brian Tierney, publisher of the Inquirer, is counting on the discount to rope in more readers.
 "We are targeting primarily women 35 and up, light and lapsed readers and trying to get them to buy it more," said Tierney.

-He mainly credits Editor Bill Marimow’s leadership and an aggressive marketing campaign for the circ rise.
+He mainly credits Editor Bill Marimow's leadership and an aggressive marketing campaign for the circ rise.
 Tierney is spending $14 million on circulation and marketing.
-“For the next few years we are going to look really good compared to others because the paper has been starved for so long,” he said.
+"For the next few years we are going to look really good compared to others because the paper has been starved for so long," he said.
+Web advances

 While the overall print numbers don't look so hot, there's another story that gets buried every time print circulation figures are released.
 When a newspaper's Web site is taken into account, it gains a healthy number of readers.